SahooAnshuman/Disaster-Alert-System-Kafka-Spark-DeltaLake-Hive-/README.md

  ## Business Intelligence & SQL Analysis
  Dedicated SQL views are created to bridge the gap between the storage layer and visualization tools.
  ### SQL View Collection
- - bi_fact_disaster: Enriched fact data with explicit type casting for Power BI.
+ - bi_fact_disaster : Enriched fact data with explicit type casting for Power BI.
- - bi_dim_region: Mapping of regional risk levels and geographic types.
+ - bi_dim_region : Mapping of regional risk levels and geographic types.
- - bi_dim_station: Detailed monitoring station metadata and response times.
+ - bi_dim_station : Detailed monitoring station metadata and response times.

+## Power BI Monitoring Dashboard

+The system supports real-time monitoring via the Apache Spark Thrift Server using DirectQuery mode for live insights.

+### Dashboard Insights
+- Global Monitoring : KPI cards for threat indices, alert levels, and critical flags.
+- Station Performance : Comparison of response times and event contributions by station type.
+- Drill-Down Analytics : Custom tooltips linked to treemaps for region-specific disaster severity.

+## Project Summary
+This project demonstrates an end-to-end real-time data engineering lifecycle.
+By combining Kafka for ingestion, Spark & Delta Lake for robust processing, and Power BI for visualization, the system transforms chaotic sensor streams into a reliable disaster monitoring platform.<p align="center">Thank you for reviewing this project.
+I hope these disaster monitoring insights are valuable.</p><p align="center">🌟⭐⭐⭐🌟</p>